E-commerce Website Redesign

 The takeaway here:

-In order to be the most effective, your SEO strategy should not only align with your business goals, but take all aspects of your website content, technical elements and site structure into account beyond the basic functionalities that allow it to be seen on search and win visitors.
-You want your eCommerce site to really thrive, not just survive.
+In order to be the most effective, your SEO strategy should not only align with your business goals but also consider all aspects of your website content, technical elements, and site structure beyond the basic functionalities that allow it to be seen on the search and win visitors.
+You want your eCommerce site to thrive, not just survive.

 A lot of eCommerce sites use templates.
-They’re not ideal from an SEO standpoint, because most of the pages are almost identical.
+They’re not ideal from an SEO standpoint because most pages are almost identical.
 They’re also often ugly and don’t entice clicks as well as you’d like.
 The solution?
-Use a hybrid approach – use a customized template you have as much control over as possible and make sure you’ve got a great developer on hand.
+Use a hybrid approach – use a customized template you have as much control over as possible and ensure you have a great developer on hand.

 eCommerce Homepage Priorities

-Your homepage is the most important page and should clearly state who you are, what you offer and provide easy-to-find, highly visible links to all relevant pages – category pages in particular.
+Your homepage is the most important page.
+It should clearly state who you are and what you offer and provide easy-to-find, highly visible links to all relevant pages—category pages in particular.

 It should also contain information about or links to pages dedicated to your company story, special offers, important announcements, and contact details, including links to your business’s social channel profiles.